Shimonimehrotra/Longitudinal-Lateral-Control-Design-for-Autonomous-Vehicles/README.md

 wants to design a new prototype of its driverless car.
 This would be a car that has no steering wheel, no gas or brake pedals and thus is 100% autonomous.

-In this project we will develop control code to navigate a self-driving car around a racetrack in the CARLA simulation environment.
-We will construct longitudinal and lateral dynamic models for a vehicle and create controllers that regulate speed and path tracking performance using Python.
+In this project we developed control code to navigate a self-driving car around a racetrack in the CARLA simulation environment.
+We constructed the longitudinal and lateral dynamic models for a vehicle and created controllers that regulate speed and path tracking performance using Python.